Paw-crypto/PawTracker/README.md

 ## PawTracker

-The perfect tool for PAW to check PAW transactions.
+The perfect tool for PAW to check $PAW transactions.

 ## What is Paw?